All your questions about boozing in the clouds answered.

 Do international flights serve free alcohol?

-Most airlines won’t serve alcohol during domestic flights (sans business-class passengers).
+Most airlines won’t serve free alcohol during domestic flights (sans business-class passengers).
 However, the majority of airlines do serve complimentary booze on international flights.

 What is the drinking age on international flights?